 The application deadline for submitting a request to complete a Senior Honors Thesis is January 15th of a student's junior year at Harvard.
 Preference is given to students who are current Research Assistants, and who have demonstrated interest in Evolutionary Psychology in their coursework.
 Please contact Prof. Max Krasnow, firstname.lastname@example.org, to express interest in conducting a senior thesis in the EPL.
-Past EPL thesis students have been members of the Human Evolutionary Biology Department and the Department of Psychology.
+Past EPL thesis students have been concentrators in Psychology, Human Evolutionary Biology, and MInd Brain & Behavior..

-The lab is currently looking for enthusiastic, responsible and motivated undergraduates to help with ongoing projects for Fall 2017.
-RAs may receive credit through our lab course (Psychology 2357r), Psychology 910r or they may volunteer.
+The lab is currently looking for enthusiastic, responsible and motivated undergraduates to help with ongoing projects for Fall 2020, Spring 2021 RAs may receive credit through our lab course (Psychology 2357r), Psychology 910r or they may volunteer.
 In particular, we're seeking undergraduate research assistants with interests in music, evolution, and cognitive science.
 Undergraduates in the lab work on a variety of projects including running in-lab studies, video coding, and may even become more involved with study design as they become more integrated in the lab.
 RAs are expected to work for 10 hours per week, although the timing is flexible.
-Please email the EPL Lab Manager, Luz Lopez, email@example.com with your CV and a brief note of interest.
+Please email a completed application to email@example.com along with your CV and a brief note of interest.

-Evolution and Cognition (PSY-1305; PSYC E-1356) is offered to Harvard students and online to members of the general public through Harvard Extension School.
+- Evolutionary Psychology (PSY-1305) is offered to Harvard College students.
+(As Psych-E 1356, the course is offered online through the Harvard Extension School).
 The goal of this course is for students to master the foundational logic and theory of evolutionary psychology.
 Students are exposed to and consider topics covering the range of human experience, including cooperation, mating, friendship, aggression, warfare, collective action, kinship, parenting, social learning, dietary choice, spatial cognition, reasoning, emotions, morality, personality and individual differences, predator avoidance, hazard management, and culture.
-It will be offered in Fall 2017.
+It will be offered in Fall 2020.